Vegan Banh Mi Sandwich is a fantastic recipe that you just can’t miss making. Easy baked spicy tofu stars with a sweet and spicy sauce and veggies.

 Are you a sandwich fiend like I am?
 You’ve probably already tried Loaded Chickpea Salad Sandwich.
-It’s so simple to make a easy to eat.
+It’s so simple to make and easy to eat.
 Well, this one is simple too.
 There are a few steps but it’s not hard at all.

 Yes! two big long vegan Banh Mi sandwiches.

 Sweet and Spicy Sauce:

 - 1/2 cup carrots - julienned or slice into thin sticks

 - 1/2 cup parsnip - julienned or slice into thin sticks

 - 1/4 cup flat leaf parsley - fresh

 - 1/8 cup jalapeño pepper - 1 pepper, sliced thin with seeds removed

 - Cover the cashews with water and let soak for at least 30 minutes.